vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vch.md

 You use the vSphere Integrated Containers Engine `vic-machine` utility to deploy virtual container hosts.

 This is a demonstration.
 I really must delete this later.
+Another comment from Alex.

 * [Environment Prerequisites for VCH Deployment](vic_installation_prereqs.md)
 * [Deploy a VCH to an ESXi Host with No vCenter Server](deploy_vch_esxi.md)